Estimated reading time: 13 minutes

 - Ergonomics: Use supportive seating, joint braces, and adaptive tools to minimize strain on hypermobile joints.

-- Compression garments: Can help improve blood flow and reduce symptoms like dizziness or fatigue
+- Compression garments: May improve blood flow and reduce POTS-related dizziness and fatigue.

-- Low-impact exercise: Focus on swimming, Pilates, or resistance training to strengthen muscles without stressing joints.
+- Low-impact exercise: Swimming, Pilates, resistance training, and tai chi strengthen muscles without stressing fragile joints.

-- Timing: Avoid exercise for at least an hour post-meal to prevent autonomic dysfunction flare-ups.
+- Timing: Avoid vigorous exercise immediately after meals to minimize autonomic dysfunction flare-ups.

-- Stress reduction: Meditation and breathing exercises can alleviate anxiety and chronic pain.
+- Stress reduction: Meditation and breathing exercises can reduce anxiety and help manage chronic pain.

 Can EDS And Autism Co-occur?